rossedward-arch/ml-generative-energy-design/docs/methodology.md

 ### Simulation Outputs and Benchmarking

-Simulations produce key performance indicators, including annual Energy Use Intensity (EUI), thermal comfort hours (based on Predicted Mean Vote and overheating risk assessments), and renewable energy generation potential.
+Simulations produce key performance indicators, including annual Energy Use Intensity (EUI), thermal comfort hours (based on Predicted Mean Vote and overheating risk assessments), and potential for renewable energy generation.
 Results are benchmarked against stringent Passivhaus and Net Zero standards, such as envelope U-values below 0.15 W/m²K, maximum allowable cooling/heating loads, and achievement of daylight autonomy targets.
 This focus on performance metrics directly relevant to new-build high-performance standards guides design optimization towards regulatory compliance and sustainability goals.

 ### Integration with Generative Design and Machine Learning